Corby Castle

-Corby Castle is an ancestral home of the Howard family situated on the southern edge of the village of Great Corby in northern Cumbria, England.
+Corby Castle is a Grade I listed building and ancestral home of a cadet branch of the prominent Howard family situated on the southern edge of the village of Great Corby in northern Cumbria, England.

 History

 It was originally built in the 13th century, as a red sandstone tower house by the Salkeld Family, who also owned the nearby Salkeld Hall of similar age.
 It was sold in 1611 to Lord William Howard (1563–1640), the third son of Thomas Howard, 4th Duke of Norfolk, who added a two-storied L-shaped house onto the peel tower.

-Corby Castle has an early-18th century landscape garden.

 Henry Howard (1757–1842) inherited the estate from Sir Francis Howard, Lord William Howard's second son.
 The present façade was built for Henry by Peter Nicholson between April 1812 and September 1817.

+In 1981 the castle was used as a location for the filming of a five-part BBC dramatisation of Wilkie Collins' The Woman in White.
 Robert Martin and Ian Yeates started a glassworks in the grounds of Corby Castle in 1986.
-They made a range of glass ornaments such as paperweights, perfume bottles and vases.
-Their work is signed "Martin Yeates".

-Present ownership